6. YouTube

 YouTube reprocesses every video it receives, including live streams.
 This means YouTube applies its own encoding to your stream after receiving it.

 Streams that appear acceptable at lower bitrates on platforms like Twitch will often appear distorted on YouTube after YouTube's re-encoding process.
-To maintain quality, the relay passes your original high-quality stream directly to YouTube without intermediate transcoding.
+Ensure you send YouTube as high-quality/bitrate of a stream as possible to obtain the best results.

 - Architecture - Learn about relay patterns